 - An empty foaming soap bottle (this soap was a Christmas gift from a friend),

 - Hot tap water

 Start by filling the empty bottle 1/4th full of liquid hand soap.
 I happen to like a clear soap so that it looks good in any bottle and I can add whatever essential oil I want but any color or scent of liquid soap will do.
 (The Equate brand I bought at Walmart and it is currently $4.55for 56 oz and it will last forever since you are only using 2-3 oz per 8 oz foaming soap bottle.)

 Next, fill the bottle the rest of the way with hot tap water.
 The hot water will make it easier to mix the water and soap together.

 Just leave a little space at the top so that there is room to properly mix and allow for some bubbles to form.

 The next step is optional.
 I like to add 8-10 drops of essential oil to the bottle before mixing it together.
 I added some lemon essential oil to this one but you could get creative and mix flavors if you have them on hand.
 Some great ones for hand soap are lavender, peppermint, lemon, orange, eucalyptus, grapefruit, and vanilla.
-(You can buy essential oils at places like GNC or Amazon has this well reviewed set of 14 fragrance oils for 55% off right now.)
+(You can buy essential oils at places like GNC or Amazon has this well reviewed set of 14 fragrance oils.)